LSeu-Open/AIEnhancedWork/README.md

 | [Perplexity Labs](https://labs.perplexity.ai/) | An online platform that provides free access to various powerful open-source large language models (LLMs) for experimentation and use in a wide range of applications. | Free | Llama 3 / Mixtral / Gemma |

 #### Local Providers

-> [!Note]
-> If you're concerned about privacy issues related to cloud based LLM tools or you want to experiment with chatbots check out this [practical guide](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-local-llm-ollama-and-page-assist.md) on how to set up and run your own model on your local machine.

 | Tool             | Description                                                                                                                 | OS     | Models     |
 |:-----------------|-----------------------------------------------------------------------------------------------------------------------------|:-----------:|:-----------:|